PORTFOLIO

 Floral

 While studying ecology, I started photographing plants to learn how to identify native species and the conditions of their living environment.
-This has given me a greater eye for the sense of place.
-With 'Floral' I zoom in on the unique form, structure and delicacy of flowers in different stages of bloom, fresh and dried, from the Ty-Vert (my home) horticulture, edible and wild gardens.
+This has given me a greater eye for the sense of place and plants.
+'Floral' zooms in on the unique form, structure and delicacy of single flowers in different stages of bloom, fresh and dried, from the TyVert ecological vegetable and ornamental garden; our green homebase.

 House of Worship

 On the French peninsula of Brittany the influence of paganism and Catholicism is unmistakable.
 The sea, always close, embodies the Breton spirit.
 The rolling countryside is marked with memorials and spiers of chapels, churches, cathedrals and basilicas.
-The religious buildings are very different in nature.
+The religious buildings are very different in size and atmosphere.
 From noble simplicity to an abundance of splendor.
-The sacred paintings, statues of saints and relics, surrounded by mysteries and miracles, offer believers hope and comfort on their life path.
-The 'ex votos', vow gifts, and flower arrangements are expressions of gratitude for the sources of existence and a safe and blessed life.
-The series 'House of Worship' provides an insight into the sacred spaces full of life and punctuation marks from different times.
+The sacred paintings, statues of saints and relics, surrounded by mysteries and miracles, mediate between earth and heaven.
+The vow gifts, and flower arrangements are expressions of gratitude for the sources of existence and a blessed life.
+The series 'House of Worship' provides an insight into the sacred spaces signed with punctuation marks from different times; light and dark, tender and brute.

 Quarry

-'Quarry' is about an quarry in the heart of Cotes-d'Armor that is still being exploited.
-Quarrying is an example of our excessive exploitation of natural resources.
+'Quarry' is about an stone quarry in the heart of Cotes-d'Armor that is still being exploited.
+Quarrying is a symbol for our excessive exploitation of mother earth.
 The landscape is blown up and shattered with huge machines.
 However, both the huge installations and the created ‘wounds’ are undeniably fascinating to see.
 During the extractive operations quarrying can cause significant negative impacts on geo- and biodiversity.
-Abandoned quarries on the other hand can enhance biodiversity afterwards by acting as refuges for many plant and animal communities.
+Abandoned quarries on the other hand can enhance biodiversity afterwards by acting as refuges for plants and animals.

 Collectionneur

-Wandering around I passed a striking building with a large shop window full of curiosities, and opposite a workshop.
-Both buildings appear to belong to Damien G. He lives in the centuries-old family house full of relics, supplemented with special vintage items he collected over the years.
+Wandering around our brook valley I passed a striking building with a large shop window full of curiosities, and opposite a workshop.
+Both buildings appear to belong to Damien.
+He lives in a centuries-old family house full of relics, supplemented with special vintage items he collected over the years.
 The collection is eclectic and a bit eccentric.
 The recorded family story and photo essay are bundled in: 'Damien collectionneur'.
-The cahier is available on request.
+The paper edition of the cahier is sold out, the digital French / English version (PDF) is available in my bookshop.